sunpy/sunpy.org/posts/2023/2023-05-10-timeseries_sdg.md

 ## Initial recommendations
 - `numpy.ndarray` doesn't implement several key features, and these are almost certainly out of scope for future `ndarray` development, so I suggest `ndarray` is discounted.
-- `xarray.DataArray` builds on top of `pandas.DataFrame` with additional features that would be useful to us, I suggest `pandas.DataFrame` is dicsounted.
+- `xarray.DataArray` builds on top of `pandas.DataFrame` with additional features that would be useful to us, I suggest `pandas.DataFrame` is discounted.
 - `NDCube` is designed specifically to store data that is associated with a FITS world coordinate system (WCS).
 While some solar timeseries data is already in the FITS format, a large portion is in CDF format which is tabular, which FITS is not primarily designed to represent.
 So I suggest `NDCube` is discounted.

 At a SunPy community meeting there was a consensus agreement that going forward we should consider `astropy.TimeSeries` and `xarray.DataArray` as the two options to consider.